 If you have never taken an online course before, please read the information on the Introduction to Online Learning page to help you figure out if you would do well in an online course.

-We will be using Canvas, an online-learning-management platform, for this course.
-If you are not familiar with how to use Canvas, I strongly recommend that you watch the short video titled Canvas Overview from the Canvas Tutorial Video Series.
+We will be using Canvas, a web-based learning-management system, for this course.
+If you are not familiar with using Canvas, I strongly recommend watching the short video titled “Canvas Overview” from the Canvas Tutorial Video Series.

 To access our class information on Canvas (on or after the first day of the class), go to the Canvas login page.
-If that link does not work, then go directly to the Palomar College homepage and click on the word CANVAS, which is found in the top-right corner of the page.
+If that link does not work, go directly to the Palomar College homepage and click the word CANVAS in the top-right corner of the page.
 Please note that if you are a first-time user of Canvas, you will be prompted to create a CCCID (California Community Colleges Systemwide ID).
 You will need to do this only once, and the process should take only a few minutes.
 Once you successfully log in to Canvas, you will come to what is called your Dashboard.
 On that page, you will find a rectangular “card” for our class that has a quote about sociology on it; click on that card.
 You will then be taken to our class homepage.
 Read the information on the homepage very carefully, including any announcement(s) at the very top of the page.
 Reading all of that information on the homepage will help you learn how the course is organized and what is expected of you.

 The second textbook, titled Gang Leader for a Day: A Rogue Sociologist Takes to the Streets, is by Sudhir Venkatesh.
 It is published by Penguin, and the copyright is 2008.
 You can find a photo of the textbook cover on the Amazon website.
 This book is available at our campus bookstore and at many online bookstores.
 This is a very popular book in the U.S., so I imagine it would be easy to find secondhand copies online.